This is Kind of Obsessed, a column about all the stuff we're really, really into right now.

 Its curvy and the handles on its legs (which help to lock and unlock from the base) are different-looking, but I like it.
 Many desks in the $400 to $500 range are kind of a bore.
 The plastic base, an recycled plastic composite called HDPE, is also a nice touch.
 Its got a self-lubricated quality (which sounds gross but isn't) that makes clipping the legs into and out of the base pretty painless, bar the first time I did it and bludgeoned myself with a leg.

 I'll be using it for my foreseeable, renting future.
-It's available for purchase on Kickstarter now for $415, which is less than it will be sold for at retail.
+It's available now for $599.
 The company says it's set to ship in December.